kiranajith/Stereo-vision-system/README.md

 ## Instructions to Run the Code
 Ensure you have the required dependencies installed in your environment.
 Python scripts and sample images are provided in the repository.

-1. Clone this repository using the command: `git clone https://github.com/YourGithubHandle/YourRepositoryName.git`
+1. Clone this repository using the command: `git clone https://github.com/kiranajith/Stereo-vision-system-.git`
 2. Navigate to the directory: `cd YourRepositoryName`
-3. Run the python scripts using the command: `python script_name.py`
+3. Run the Python script using the command: `python project4.py`

 Please ensure you include the correct relative path of the images and calibration text file.